 Riding a bike in Brussels is generally quite safe.
 According to a study conducted by the Brussels region, even when accidents occur, ninety percent aren’t serious enough to merit even calling an ambulance.

 And of course, cyclists can protect themselves.
-Reflective vests and lights, for instance, can make a big difference, particularly when riding at night (though most accidents occur during the day).
+Reflective vests and lights, for instance, can make a big difference, particularly at night.
 In a majority of accidents, the study found, cyclists were not wearing reflective vests.

 Helmets are another important element of safety.
 It’s hard not to feel a little dorky wearing one the first time, but this falls into the category of better safe than sorry – and once you get in the habit, you hardly notice you’re wearing it.

 Bells are important too.
 They’re the best way to let people know you’re coming, and they’re fun for scaring pigeons.